SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

-# HealthConnect Clinic – Week 4 Data Science
+# HealthConnect Clinic – Appointment analysis

 ## Overview

-Week 4 focused on establishing the foundation for a potential machine learning solution rather than developing the complete predictive model.

-The main objective was to understand the appointment data, assess its quality and suitability, define the machine learning problem, identify a proposed target variable and potential input features, and establish an initial modelling approach.
+Week 4 focused on establishing the foundation for a potential machine learning solution rather than developing a complete predictive model.
+The work involved understanding the appointment dataset, assessing its quality and suitability, defining the machine learning problem, identifying the proposed target variable and potential input features, and developing an initial modelling approach.

 ---